4 Kombucha Tea Myths

 Related: Our Favorite Kombucha Flavors

-Brew Dr. Kombucha is the child of Townshend’s Tea, a leading tea purveyor in the northwest.
+Brew Dr. Kombucha is the child of Brew Dr. Tea Company, a leading tea purveyor in the northwest.
 That means Brew Dr. has access to the best teas in the world.
 We could buy black and green teas from a vendor, but when your parent company is a renowned tea company, you have something no other kombucha manufacturer has.

 Our kombuchas use a variety of teas from all over the world: